China's burgeoning population - the largest on Earth

 The target was set for the population to peak at 1,040 million and then gradually decline as the children born under the single child policy reach maturity.
 However this has inevitably led to a boom generation (25% of the population) who will require health and social care as they reach old age in 2030-40 with far fewer descendents to care for them.

 The biggest concern at present is that women are choosing not to have children and pursue a career instead.
 In 2020 the lowest number of births were recorded since 1949.
 It is likely the government will begin incentives to increase the birthrate but the 'Three Child policy' introduced in May 2021 may not be sufficient to persuade young women to have more babies.
-Now that women have moved away from rural villages to work in cities there is much less attraction on becoming a full time child carer.
+Now that women have moved away from rural villages to work in cities it is much less attractive to become a full time child carer.
 The current projection is for the population to reach 1,402 million in 2050 but then fall markedly to 1,065 million by 2100.
 India is due to overtake China within the next ten years.

 In economic theory there is a Lewis turning point where an aging population can severely limit economic growth.
 With no state pension scheme in China a high proportion of profitability created by a dwindling number of younger people will need to be plowed into supporting the elderly.
 This is why the government is keen to promote a population boom, even though this is the last thing the planet needs.